-You can contact StepChange Debt Charity for more information.
-Or you can contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland.
+You can contact StepChange Debt Charity for more information (page 127).
+You can also contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland (pages 122 to 123).

 Debt collection agencies

 Creditors can employ debt collection agencies to collect debt on their behalf.
 Or they may sell your debt to these agencies.
 This means debt collection agencies may contact you about money you owe to someone else.